QuEraComputing/Bloqade.jl/docs/src/waveform.md

 draw(waveform)
 ```

 In certain cases, users may have their own waveforms specified by a vector of clocks and a vector of signal strengths.
-To build a waveform based on the two vectors, we can directly use the function `piecewise_linear` or `piecewise_constant`, corresponding to different interpolations.
+To build a waveform from the two vectors, we can directly use the functions `piecewise_linear` or `piecewise_constant`, corresponding to different interpolations.

 ```@repl user_input
 a =  [i for i in 1:10]